COLGATE TOTAL® TOOTHPASTE WITH TRICLOSAN:

 Colgate invented the multi-benefit toothpaste category more than 20 years ago with the introduction of Colgate Total with triclosan.
-Now we are replacing the formula with Colgate Total SF and a different active ingredient that delivers even more benefits.
+Now we are replacing the formula with a new Colgate Total ® with a different active ingredient that delivers even more benefits.

 The earlier formula of Colgate Total® toothpaste is uniquely formulated with 0.3% of the antibacterial ingredient triclosan to fight harmful plaque germs, which are the cause of most common oral health problems.

 It is supported by more published, peer-reviewed clinical studies than any other toothpaste in the world.
 The efficacy and safety of the earlier Colgate Total® is supported by more than 90 clinical studies, involving over 20,000 people, and a broad set of safety evaluations.
 Our research has been shared with regulatory agencies around the world who have accepted triclosan’s safe and effective use in toothpaste.